Jack Draper retires ill in deciding set of Mexican Open semi-final

 Draper left the court 4-0 down in the final set because of an undisclosed illness after he staged a strong comeback from a set down to the defending champion.

-The Australian started strongly, taking the first 6-3 and capitalising on four of six break points – the first set Draper had dropped in the tournament.
+The Australian started strongly, taking the opener 6-3 and capitalising on four of six break points – the first set Draper had dropped in the tournament.

 But the British number three staged a valiant comeback, winning the second set 6-2 with some strong returns.